BotaCLIP: Contrastive Learning for Botany-Aware Representation of Earth Observation Data: BotaCLIP for Botany-Aware Representation

 \subsection{Training Strategy}

 BotaCLIP is trained with spatial cross-validation to avoid leakage due to spatial autocorrelation~\citep{Roberts2017}.
 The study region is partitioned into $5\text{km}\times5\text{km}$ grid cells (ETRS89/LAEA, EPSG:3035), and each relevé is assigned to its corresponding cell.
 Folds are defined at the cell level, with an additional one-cell buffer around each validation fold to ensure that training samples are at least 5 km away from validation samples.
-For efficiency, we used a single fold ($k=1$), which both preserves spatial separation and reflects the practical need for downstream tasks to rely on a specific checkpoint rather than averaged models.
+For efficiency, we report results on a single fold ($k=1$), which preserves spatial separation while reflecting the practical need for downstream tasks to rely on a specific trained checkpoint rather than an ensemble of models.

-To improve robustness, we applied standard image augmentations to the training set (random flips, $90^\circ$/$270^\circ$ rotations, color jitter, Gaussian blur, and random resized cropping), while keeping validation images unchanged.
-Multiple augmented views of each orthophoto were paired with the same relevé, enlarging the training set and increasing invariance to viewpoint, illumination, and texture variations.
-Although such invariances are partly encoded in the foundation model, we found augmentations still marginally improved embedding quality.

-Optimization used AdamW with learning rate $10^{-3}$, weight decay $10^{-3}$, batch size $256$ and the regularization coefficient fixed to $\lambda=1$, training for up to 1000 epochs with early stopping (patience $=10$).
-The DOFA backbone remained frozen, so only the lightweight adapters and the tabular encoder were updated.
-Botania, in contrast, was initialized from its pre-trained checkpoint but kept trainable, allowing its representations to adapt jointly with the contrastive objective.
-With projection dimension $768$, this setup trains $\sim$8.1M parameters versus $\sim$111M for DOFA, avoiding recomputation of patch-level embeddings and making training inexpensive in both compute and memory.
+Optimization used AdamW with learning rate $10^{-3}$, weight decay $10^{-2}$, batch size $256$ and the regularization coefficient fixed to $\lambda=1$, training for up to 1000 epochs with early stopping (patience $=30$).
+The EO encoder remained frozen, and VEGETA embeddings were precomputed and kept fixed.
+Training therefore updates only the lightweight projection modules (the linear image and tabular projections), together with the learnable temperature and bias of the sigmoid contrastive objective.
+In our best configuration, with projection dimension $d=512$, this setup trains only $\sim2.4$M parameters, compared to $\sim338.16$M for DOFA, $\sim24.44$M for FLAIR, $\sim303.23$M for DINOV3, avoiding recomputation of patch-level representations and making training inexpensive in both compute and memory.
 Our aim is not to release another foundation model, but to provide a practical methodology for adapting existing EO encoders with ecological knowledge, making BotaCLIP lightweight and accessible.
 Additional ablation studies on architectural and loss variants are reported in Section~\ref{sec:results}.